syncfusion-content/wpf-docs/wpf/ReportDesigner/Getting-Started.md

-3.To view the Properties grid, click the View tab and select the Properties check box.
+3. To view the Properties grid, click the View tab and select the Properties check box.